-The HTA has today launched a consultation on the proposed changes to its Codes of Practice and Standards documentation.
-The consultation, which is open until 5pm on 30 October 2015, provides an opportunity for all those with an interest in the HTA’s regulatory activities to inform the development of the revised Codes and Standards which will be published, subject to approval by Parliament, in 2016.
+The HTA ran a consultation on the proposed changes to its Codes of Practice and Standards documentation.
+The consultation, which was open until 5pm on 30 October 2015, provided an opportunity for all those with an interest in the HTA’s regulatory activities to inform the development of the revised Codes and Standards which will be published, subject to approval by Parliament, in 2016.

 The HTA produces Codes of Practice and Standards to give professionals practical guidance on human tissue legislation.
 Since the last major review of the Codes of Practice in 2009, there have been a number of changes within the sectors we regulate, and to the HTA’s interpretation of its governing legislation.

-The HTA is seeking comments and feedback on the revised Codes and Standards from professionals working in HTA licensed organisations, partner organisations, and anyone else who may have an interest in these documents.
-The feedback received from the consultation will be used to inform the further development of the Codes and Standards, to ensure that they provide licensed establishments with a clear, streamlined, and user-friendly set of documents to support their work.
+The HTA sought comments and feedback on the revised Codes and Standards from professionals working in HTA licensed organisations, partner organisations, and anyone else who may have an interest in these documents.
+The feedback received from the consultation was used to inform the further development of the Codes and Standards, to ensure that they provide licensed establishments with a clear, streamlined, and user-friendly set of documents to support their work.

-The HTA is holding workshops across the UK throughout September and October, to enable those working in sectors licensed by the HTA, interested stakeholders and members of the public, to engage with the review.
-For details of these workshops and to apply to attend, please visit the HTA website.
+The HTA held workshops across the UK throughout September and October, to enable those working in sectors licensed by the HTA, interested stakeholders and members of the public, to engage with the review.

-The consultation questions and instructions for how to respond, along with the revised Codes and Standards can be found here.
+The consultation questions, along with the revised Codes and Standards can be found here.

 The Human Tissue Authority